Peeking through the curtain for a peek back.

-But first, whether you’re new and like things quick and dirty, or you’re a regular reader who tuned out because you weren’t into a daily A to Z post, let me catch you up with a phrase mashup:
+The blogging territory is new and strange to me now that I’ve been absent from it.
+So I’m peeking through the curtain to see what’s out there.
+Whether you’re new and like things quick and dirty, or you’re a regular reader who tuned out because you weren’t into a daily A to Z post, let me catch you up with a mashup of recent Gunmetal Geisha fare:

 On moving to Los Angeles for acting